What the Heck is EOS? (Entrepreneurial Operating System) – And Why It’s Not Always a One-Size-Fits-All Solution

 Some small tips to encourage innovation and continuous improvement by:

-• Using a "Continue-Start-Stop" framework: where you ask a team member what they feel the business should continue doing that’s working; start doing that it’s not already; and stop doing that is not beneficial.
+• Use a “Continue–Start–Stop” framework: Ask each team member what the business should continue doing that’s working, start doing that it’s not already, and stop doing that isn’t beneficial.

-• Every few months, introduce one small new process or tool into the company’s system.
-This gets people into the habit of progress.
+• Introduce small changes regularly: Every few months, add one small process or tool to build a steady habit of progress.

 How ScaleUpExec Optimizes EOS for Your Business